kolektiv/maturity-radar/README.md

 ## Acknowledgements

+maturity-radar contains a tree-shaken version of various d3 libraries (it is built using d3).

 The maturity radar is a simplified and specialised version of the radar chart work done by Nadieh Bremer (https://bl.ocks.org/nbremer).
 It has been rebuilt to be less generic and more opinionated, focused solely on providing a simple and embeddable way to display maturity levels.